The 10 Most Popular Ford Mustangs of All-Time

 The Ford Mustang is easily the most iconic muscle car in the history of automobiles.
-Whether or not you’re a fan of these cars, you can’t deny the respect and recognition they have gathered.
-From their first release in April 1964, the Mustang has taken the world by storm.
-Since then, over 10 million Ford Mustangs have been sold.
-And, it’s still the most popular and best-selling sports coupe on the planet today.
+Whether or not you’re a fan, you can’t deny the respect and recognition they have gathered.
+Since its first release in April 1964, the Mustang has taken the world by storm, and over 10 million Ford Mustangs have been sold.
+It’s still the most popular and best-selling sports coupe on the planet today.

 This list is highly subjective.
 But if you don’t see your favorite, please share with us down in the comments below what would have cracked your top ten list.